zcaceres/FSA-1702-Group-Notes/Isaac_Promises_day1.md

    If an error is thrown, it will keep going down the chain (skipping things) until it finds an error handler; the error handler should be a `.catch`.

    After the `.catch` is fired and leaves its "brackets", the chain is back on the success track as the error was *cleaned* out.
+A subsequent .then's function's argument would be whatever value returned from the .catch

 * `.then`